zwdzwd/transvar/README.md

  + input: 1) codon position 1; 2) codon position 2;

+#### Search list of mutations (codon level) for matching target mutation (codon level)
+This corresponds to, for example, when one needs to search a database of recurrent mutations or driver/hotspot mutations for a target mutation.

 ## About
 This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.